wsgan001/mcs-ds-notes/cs412/Readme.md

 Gender = Female → Wage = mean $7 (overall mean $9!)

-LHS a subset of the population
+- LHS a subset of the population
-RHS an extraordinary behavior of this subset
+- RHS an extraordinary behavior of this subset

-Rule accepted only if 2 test fonfirms the inferene rule
+Rule accepted only if statistical test (such as Z-test) confirms the rule with confidence inference

 ## Mining negative correlations

-rare is low support but interesting - individualized minsup *negative* is different: negatively correlated, unlikely to happen together (?likely to NOT?)
+rare is low support but interesting so use individualized minsup *negative* is different: negatively correlated are unlikely to happen together (particularly if they are freq so it is likely they are not together)

 Buy prius →  buy hummer